archusXIV/mpv-playlists-manager/README.md

 ```

 ## Changelog:
+- Added an option in mpmrc to enable/disable removal of videos ids (line 100).
+- Fixed bug in _DownloadVideoList function when 'direct_download' is set to no.
+- Simplified _FzfEnqueueOptions and modified _MakeMpvPlaylist --fzf option to handle empty 'use_mpvc' variable value in mpmrc.
 - Added a second test in _CheckParallelDownloads in case removed quotes in mpmrc.
-- Fixed bug in _CheckParallelDownloads in testing non-youtube links in lists.
-- Added an option to record a radio station while listening another one in somabox v.0.4 if streamripper package is installed.
-                Please edit rip_dir variable at the top of the script to make it work.

 ## Recent additions
 - Mpv terminal user interface can be used to pick & choose playlist items while mpv is running.